kylelindteigen/CS7641_Project/index.md

 #### Model:

-We trained the model using a residual neural network model.
-Initially we used neurons as 32 and layers as 3.
+We trained an initial model using a residual neural network method with 32 neurons and 3 layers in order to get a baseline for what the results would look like.
 The result that we got is:

 <p align="center">
  <img src="ResNetAccuracy.jpg"/>
 </p>

-Train and test accuracy seemed to be very close and we believe it is a good model.
+Train and test accuracy for this model are fairly close which means it is unlikely to be overfitting.
+It is a little concerning that the true positive is a bit lower than false positive, we would like both the true values to be larger than the false ones.

-The hyper parameters that we used for this model are number of neurons and number of layers.
-To find the best set of hyper parameters, we ran the entire model for different inputs of neurons ranging [16,32,48,64,80,96,112,128] and for each neuron, the layers ranging from 2 to 7.
+Next we went on to test the different parameters for this model to see the effect it has on the train and test accuracy.
+To find the best set of parameters, we ran the entire model for different inputs of neurons ranging [16,32,48,64,80,96,112,128] and for each neuron, the layers ranging from 2 to 7.
 The best test accuracy we have found is for the set of hyperparameters – (Neuron, Layer) - (112,4).
 The complete results that we got for different sets of hyperparameters is shown below:

 <p align="center">
  <img src="two.png"/>
 </p>

-Next, to find how the model has changed to different set of neurons and layers, we plotted the below graphs:
+From these models it is shown that our best test accuracy was 53.88% which is reasonablly good.
+The next step is to graph how the model has changed to different set of neurons and layers, we plotted the below graphs:

 For each variable in Neuron, we took the average of that variable for all layers and its performance against training accuracy and test accuracy.